middle-management/otel-logger/README.md

 # OpenTelemetry Log Forwarder

-A lightweight CLI tool that reads logs from stdin and forwards them to an OpenTelemetry collector using the **official OpenTelemetry Go SDK**.
-It intelligently parses JSON logs, handles various timestamp formats, and can extract JSON from logs with prefixes (like timestamps or log levels).
+A lightweight CLI tool that reads logs from stdin or wraps commands and forwards logs to an OpenTelemetry collector using the **official OpenTelemetry Go SDK**.
+It intelligently parses JSON logs, handles various timestamp formats, can extract JSON from logs with prefixes, and can capture both stdout and stderr from wrapped processes.

 ## Features

 - **Official OpenTelemetry SDK**: Built with the official OpenTelemetry Go SDK (beta logging support)
 - **Lightweight CLI**: Built with `go-arg` for clean, fast argument parsing
+- **Dual modes**: Read from stdin OR wrap commands and capture their output
+- **Command wrapping**: Execute processes and capture both stdout and stderr with stream tagging
 - **Multiple protocols**: Supports both gRPC and HTTP/HTTPS protocols via official OTLP exporters
 - **JSON parsing**: Automatically detects and parses JSON log entries
 - **Configurable field mappings**: Support for different logging frameworks (Logstash, Winston, etc.)